 Clearly not.
 A fair way to calculate overhead in this case would be to look at the processing cost per bit, which is proportional to CPU load divided by throughput.
 And on that measure, cost has gone up by 85%.
 Consequently, I would call that an 85% overhead!

-The bottom line is that incomplete information was presented which prevented us from really assessing the overhead, and lead to a huge under-estimation.
-Throughput comparisons must always be accompanied by a comparison of CPU load, and the proper way to compare is in terms of processing time per bit!
+The bottom line is that incomplete information is presented which prevented us from really assessing the overhead/cost, and lead to a huge under-estimation.
+Throughput comparisons must always be accompanied by a comparison of complete CPU load.
+For I/O throughput, the proper way to compare is in terms of processing time per bit!

 Similarly, if your baseline system has a CPU utilisation of 26%, and your changes result in a utilisation of 46%, you haven't increased load by 20%, you almost doubled it!
 The dishonesty in the 20% claim becomes obvious if you consider what would happen if the same experiments were run on a machine exactly half as powerful: load would go from 52% to 92%, clearly not a 20% increase!